vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/using-node-clients.md

    yarn add @vtex/clients
    ```

 5. Check the list of VTEX IO Clients available in the `@vtex/clients` package.
-Refer to [List of native Clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-clients#list-of-native-clients) and choose whether to use a Factory or individual Client based on your requirements.
+Refer to [List of native Clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-clients#list-of-native-clients) and choose whether to use a Factory or an individual Client based on your requirements.

 <details>
 <summary>Using individual Clients</summary>